 They're huge and antisocial.
 They will steal your silverware and can rip apart whole coconuts with their claws.
 Grab a piña colada and enjoy these 10 ginormous facts about the amazing coconut crab.

-Native to islands in the Indian and southern Pacific oceans, these animals are truly humongous.
+Native to islands in the Indian and southern Pacific oceans, are truly humongous.
 They can weigh 9 pounds and measure 3 feet from leg to leg.
 Coconut crabs are the largest land-living arthropods—the phylum of joint-legged creatures that includes crabs, insects, spiders, and scorpions.
 Even Charles Darwin was stunned by their “monstrous size.”

 But be aware: Occasionally, a viral photo circulates that exaggerates the coconut crab’s size.
 As biologist Michael Bok explains, the coconut crab in that infamous photo is normal sized, but the trash can is unusually small.